smapiot/piral/docs/specs/feed-api-specification.md

 The Piral Feed Service API is usually implemented and available as part of a pilet feed service, which supports publishing or retrieving pilets.
 To allow the Piral CLI (or any other "standard" application) to publish pilets, a certain format needs to be specified.
 Likewise, a standard Piral instance should be capable of retrieving pilets for the user from a backend.

-Besides the core functionality of publishing and retrieving pilets, the Piral Feed Service API may also include an extended API conformance, which is used to provide alignment with some standard pilets e.g., for managing features or providing user information.
+Besides the core functionality of publishing and retrieving pilets, the Piral Feed Service API may also include extended API conformance, which is used to provide alignment with some standard pilets e.g., for managing features or providing user information.

 ## Conformance